skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **shift** *(double)* - Default: *0.3*

-  This argument specifies the level shifting value used in SCC iterations.
+  This parameter specifies the level shifting value used in the SCC iterations.
 It can be helpful to increase **shift** when it is hard to converge the SCC iterations.

 \

 - **tuning** *(double, list)* - Default: *None*

-  This argument specifies the scaling factor for atomic spin constants.
+  This parameter specifies the scaling factor for atomic spin constants.
 It must be used carefully.
   The list consists of the number of atomic species.
-  For example, if you want to calculate an ethylene molecule with scaling factor of two which includes carbon and hydrogen atom, then you can put *[2.0, 2.0]* into **tuning** argument.
+  For example, if you want to calculate an ethylene molecule with scaling factor of two which includes carbon and hydrogen atom, then you can put *[2.0, 2.0]* into **tuning** parameter.

 \

 - **cpreks_grad_alg** *(string)* - Default: *'pcg'*

-  This argument specifies detailed algorithms used to solve CP-REKS equations.
+  This parameter specifies the detailed algorithms used to solve the CP-REKS equations.

   + *'pcg'*: Uses a preconditioned conjugate-gradient based algorithm.
 It is generally faster than other algorithms.
   + *'cg'*: Uses a conjugate-gradient based algorithm.
 It is slower than *'pcg'*, but it can be helpful for systems including a high symmetry.